 Neither the Office of Clinical and Pro Bono Programs nor the Office of the Registrar may sign these Affidavits – only a supervising attorney or faculty member may certify pro bono hours.
 Each Affidavit must be signed by the student before a notary and certified and signed by the attorney who supervised the pro bono work.
 After an attorney signs the Pro Bono Affidavit, it should be returned to the student who is responsible for submitting the original signed copy as part of the Application for Admission.

-Students seeking to be admitted to the New York bar will need to submit Form Affidavit as to Applicant’s Law-related Employment and/or Solo Practice (“Law-Related Employment Affidavit”).
+Students seeking to be admitted to the New York bar will need to submit Form Affirmation as to Applicant’s Law-related Employment and/or Solo Practice (“Law-Related Employment Affirmation”).

-The Law-Related Employment Affidavit is completed and notarized by the person signing on behalf of the Clinic or SPO – not the student.
-Upon completion, the students should receive the original Affidavit and submit it with the Application for Admission.
+The Law-Related Employment Affirmation is completed and notarized by the person signing on behalf of the Clinic or SPO – not the student.
+Upon completion, the students should receive the original Affirmation and submit it with the Application for Admission.

-One exception: If a student is submitting a pro bono affidavit for SPO/Clinic work, the student does not also need a Law-Related Employment Affidavit from that SPO/Clinic.
+One exception: If a student is submitting a pro bono affidavit for SPO/Clinic work, the student does not also need a Law-Related Employment Affirmation from that SPO/Clinic.

 For official information please visit the New York Pro Bono Bar Admission Requirement.